“The future, the present, and the past walked into a bar,” exclaimed the Bard of Puns. “Things got a little tense,” he

 I could go on and on, but you get the point.

 You can only imagine how many puns I have generated a teacher for nearly four decades.
 If each pun were a sun, you’d need a Hubble Telescope to account for them all.
 My heavens would dwarf all others.
 Sadly, my poor students have been subjected to this universe for thirty-nine years.
-As you might imagine, they usually are star-crossed by the end of the year.
-Not surprisingly, every once in a while, one curious student will ask me in class, “Mr. Kelly, what is the best pun you’ve ever made?”
+As you might imagine, they are usually star-crossed by the end of the year.
+Every once in a while, one curious student will ask me in class, “Mr. Kelly, what is the best pun you’ve ever made?”